-In 2011 it seemed that even the Conference of Irish Bishops had abandoned their strategic dependence upon schools for faith formation.
+In 2011 it seemed that the Conference of Irish Bishops had abandoned their strategic dependence upon schools for faith formation.
 ‘Share the Good News‘ – a new ‘National Directory for Catechesis in Ireland’ – recognised that ‘knowledge of their faith and religious practice is clearly declining among Catholics in the younger generations, particularly the youngest age groups.’

 It followed logically that ‘Share the Good News’ would repeat the declaration of the church’s ‘General Directory for Catechesis’ that ‘catechesis for adults … must be considered the chief form of Catechesis’.
 In line with this perception adult faith formation in parishes was to become a pivotal feature of a ten-year plan for implementation of Share the Good News in Ireland – with parishes, parents and schools collaborating in the process of family faith formation

 For reasons that remain undisclosed a decade later, Share the Good News never reached that stage of implementation in any parish in Ireland – and this mystery is itself now part of Ireland’s faith formation Crisis.
-The departure of younger generations from practice, though obvious in most of the island, has never even been frankly acknowledged by the sounding of a general alarm.
-Nor has there been a frank acknowledgment that the school-centred model is ineffectual – even though, over the course of that decade 2011-2021, that has become even more obvious.
+Even yet there has been no sounding of a general alarm.
+Nor has there been a frank acknowledgment that the school-reliant model is ineffectual – even though, by the summer of 2022, that conclusion was inescapable.

 Now, with the Coronavirus pandemic still impacting on all aspects of life, this faith formation crisis has taken on a new dimension – against a background of a Catholic clerical cohort with a mean age of seventy plus.

 As the pandemic is also in itself a severe test of faith, how we will think of faith development in the future is undergoing radical change.
 An ongoing series of articles on this site deals with this issue – and future Zoom sessions will make it a key focus also.

 - Faith is under constant challenge, formation and re-formation, especially at times of general crisis – like Now!